Unprecedented January tropical disturbance possible in Eastern Pacific for first time in recorded history

 According to the FOX Forecast Center, no tropical development of any kind has ever been noted in the month of January in the Eastern Pacific basin.
 The earliest recorded tropical system was Tropical Depression One-E that developed in late April 2020.

-An area of low pressure is forecast to develop by Thursday, as there is low wind shear due to the large-scale ridge of high pressure over the West Coast, where just enough activity could cause storms to develop.
+An area of low pressure is forecast to develop over the weekend, as there is low wind shear due to the large-scale ridge of high pressure over the West Coast, where just enough activity could cause storms to develop.

 (FOX Weather)